Massive-Wiki/old-developer-massive-wiki/new wiki install notes.md

 - start Bill's test case above, with the RC branches
 - ...
 - when ready, merge RC branches to main and make new MWB and MWT releases
+- convert developer wiki to have v1.9/v2.0 directory structure (including MWB and MWT as submodules)
 - update starter wiki repo

 ### Today I Learned: Submodule update vs. init